The ADDRESS function simply returns the address of a cell by using row number and column number.

 Col_num: The Column number

 [abs_num]: Optional Argument.
-Has four possible inputs, 1, 2, 3, and 4.
+It has four possible inputs, 1, 2, 3, and 4.
 If omitted or 1, returned address will be absolute eg $A$1.
 2 returns absolute row and relative column eg A$1.3 returns relative row and absolute column $A1.
 4 returns relative address eg A1.

 [a1]: Optional Argument.
 Has two possible inputs, 0 and 1.
 If omitted, it will return A1-style .
 0 returns output in RC style.